 When planning a trip to New York, it’s difficult to not get caught up in the fantasy that’s portrayed on the big screen.
 We know it looks magical, but don’t get dazzled by the bright lights, explore what the city has to offer and don’t just see the highlights!

 That was the ultimate guide to discovering the secret must-see spots in New York!
 Have you ever been to the big city?
 What is your recommended off-the-radar spot?
-We’d love to hear what your favorite hidden gems are so leave us your comments below!// END - About the Author ?>
+We’d love to hear what your favourite hidden gems are.// END - About the Author ?>